+Most of our goats have a milking star with AGS and ADGA.
 Last year (2013) both Millie and Moose got their milking star.
-This year we started our Dairy Herd Improvement program.
+This year, Betzy, Flower, Lilly, Spice and Tilly got their milking star with the one day milk test.
+This year we are in our second year with the Dairy Herd Improvement program.

 The snow is melting.
 It is March and the temperatures are getting more comfortable.
 The coats for the goats are off.